SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Typically you do not need to configure any additional settings for the provider.

-But, sometimes it might be necessary when running on CloudFoundry and you are using self-signed certificates.
+But, sometimes it might be necessary when running on Cloud Foundry and you are using self-signed certificates.
 In that case, you might need to disable certificate validation.

 Here is an example on how to do that.